How to Leverage User-Generated Content Across Social Platforms

 • Clearable Rights (15%) — explicit permission, public posts, or obtainable consent.

-Permissions need to be simple, explicit, and trackable.
-Start every outreach with a clear ask (reuse/edit/commercial), a short example of how the content will be used, and an easy way for the creator to say yes.
+Permissions should be simple, clear, and easy to track.
+Begin each outreach with a clear request (reuse/edit/commercial), a brief example of how the content will be used, and a straightforward way for the creator to agree.
 Treat permissions like contracts: get them in writing, store them next to the asset, and record an expiration or review date so nothing lingers unreviewed.

 How to request permission: templates and best practices